 Armed with your city map, leave the station, turn right onto Bahnhofgürtel, and take a left down Annenstraße.
 This street will take you into the centre of things: you’ll pass through the Sudtiroler Platz and will cross the River Mur immediately afterwards.
 From the bridge, continue straight and you’ll find yourself in the Hauptplatz (main square).

 If you’re short on time, you can catch a tram from the station into the city.
-A €2 ticket is valid for an hour, or you can get a 24-hour ticket for €4.50.
+A €2.30 ticket is valid for an hour, or you can get a 24-hour ticket for €5.10.
 You can get your ticket from the red ticket machines in the main station, from a tobacconist shop, or on the tram itself.
+Check current prices here.

-Lunch?Depending on what time you’ve arrived, you might be looking for lunch — here’s your chance to try some South Austrian fare.
-Many restaurants offer a Tagesmenu (daily menu) for €6-12 which includes a starter (usually soup or salad) and a main course.
-If you’re on a serious budget, visit a supermarket to buy sandwich fillings or fill up on a €2.50 kebab.
+Depending on what time you’ve arrived, you might be looking for lunch — here’s your chance to try some South Austrian fare.
+Many restaurants offer a Tagesmenu (daily menu) for €8-12 which includes a starter (usually soup or salad) and a main course.
+If you’re on a serious budget, visit a supermarket to buy sandwich fillings or fill up on a €3 kebab.

 The Hauptplatz itself is home to the Rathaus (town hall) and a statue of Archduke Johann, and many of the buildings surrounding the square are impressively decorated.
 If you turn right from the Hauptplatz along Herrengasse, you’ll see the fantastic “Painted House”, which features scenes from Greco-Roman mythology, and which was painted in 1742.

 Off the main street and into the warren of pedestrianised ways, you’ll find old churches, a palace, a double spiral staircase dating from 1499, and the cathedral.
 If you’re in town at the right time, you can hear the glockenspiel play and see the figures dance at 11am, 3pm, and 6pm — the clock is located in imaginatively named Glockenspielplatz.

 The little castle at the top of the hill now is a cute clock tower, the city’s symbol.
 Of course, it would be a lot easier to get to the top by the funicular railway that ascends at an incline of 61 degrees.
 To get to the lower station from the Hauptplatz, just walk along Sackstraße until you reach Kaiser-Franz-Josef-Kai.

 Back down in the city, you might be starting to run out of time, so head back towards the main station.
 Make sure to cross the river at the Murinsel, an artificial island in the form of a huge glass shell, which is connected to both banks of the river by footbridges.
 If you’re feeling a bit tired, stop in the cafe here for a rest and a coffee.

-Turn left after crossing the river and you’ll see the Kunsthaus, built in 2003 (like the Murinsel) when Gras was European Capital of Culture.
+Turn left after crossing the river and you’ll see the Kunsthaus, built in 2003 (like the Murinsel) when Graz was European Capital of Culture.
 This enormous blue structure is nicknamed “the friendly alien” and provides a fantastic contrast with the otherwise quite traditional architecture of Graz.

 Now it’s certainly time to leave, so hop on a tram or retrace your steps to the Hauptbahnhof, where you can stock up on snacks for your onward journey at the supermarket conveniently located inside.
 And don’t forget to pick up your bags at the lockers before you go!